-C.UNDE C.UNDERGRADUATE REQUIREMENTS FOR DIRECT ENTRY TO LEVEL 5 (1 Yr Diploma and 2 Yr Degree with RPL) - see also section 8 ENTRY EVID ENCE DOCUMENTED VERIFICATION CRITERIA EITHER OR OR OR English Ability Applicable to all applicants: be a native English speaker according to the UKVI list of approved English-speaking countries Applicable to all applicants: achieved a pass at a UK school in: • GCSE English at grade B or 6 • A level English Lit or English Language Or pass with the required score an appropriate test outlined in chart A above Applicable to all applicants: passed a Bachelor's degree or higher qualification in an English-speaking country according to the UKVI list of approved English-speaking countries Applicable to all Student visa applicants: Passed, no less than 2 years prior to making visa application, an Academic IELTS test with the following scores: an overall score of 6 with a minimum 6.0 in each subtest EITHER Documentary proof of native English speaker OR Bachelor's Degree certificate taken at appropriate institution OR relevant English Test Certificate with minimum scores met.
-The test must have been taken within two years prior to making a visa application (visa applicants) or within 3 years prior to starting the programme (other non-English speaking students) Academic Qualifications Prior Bachelor's degree in any subject (to be eligible for BA in 2 years but not eligible for the Diploma) 120 CAT points in a compatible subject.
-For overseas qualifications these may be comparable rather than equating to 120 CAT points Appropriate Cert HE level qualifications which may, for some reason, not have been awarded CAT points at the time.
-Successfully Completed RPL Qualification Certificate verified by ENIC if an overseas qualification.
-AND a transcript of studies Bible/ ological knowledge and skills to EITHER Qualification Certificate OR satisfactory reference AND Theology Knowledge EITHER providing proof of certificated learning OR a church leader confirming they have the knowledge demonstrated through teaching/ preaching experience Foundation Course offered of Term 1 and a few selected meterms.
-Also required to comp AND undertaking pre-reading and completing the Foundation Course offered one afternoon for 8 weeks in Term 1 and a few selected mornings in the next two terms.
-Also required to complete 2 assignments (an Old Testament time-line and an essay) in their first term.
-ENTRY CRITERIA MUST SHOW AND AND AND OTHER VERIFICATION Shows an active interest in intercultural mission Evidence of working or volunteering on a short-term, or longer mission activity Anticipates working in cross-cultural mission in the future.
+C.UNDE RGRADUATE REQUIREM IENTS FOR DIRECT EN TRY TO LEVEL 5 (1 Yr D iploma and 2 Yr Degree with RPL) - see also section 8 ENTRY EVID ENCE DOCUMENTED VERIFICATION CRITERIA EITHER OR OR OR English Ability Applicable to all applicants: be a native English speaker according to the UKVI list of approved English-speaking countries Applicable to all applicants: achieved a pass at a UK school in: GCSE English at grade B or 6 A level English Lit or English Language Or pass with the required score an appropriate test outlined in chart A above Applicable to all applicants: passed a Bachelor's degree or higher qualification in an English- speaking country according to the UKVI list of approved English-speaking countriesApplicable to all Student visa applicants: Passed, no less than 2 years prior to making visa application, an Academic IELTS test with the following scores: an overall score of 6 with a minimum 6.0 in each sub- test EITHER Documentary proof of native English speaker OR Bachelor's Degree certificate taken at appropriate institution OR relevant English Test Certificate with minimum scores met.
+The test must have been taken within two years prior to making a visa application (visa applicants) or within 3 years prior to starting the programme (other non- English speaking students) Academic Qualifications Prior Bachelor's degree in any subject (to be eligible for BA in 2 years but not eligible for the Diploma) 120 CAT points in a compatible subject.
+For overseas qualifications these may be comparable rather than equating to 120 CAT points Appropriate Cert HE level qualifications which may,Successfully Completed RPL Qualification Certificate verified by ENIC if an overseas qualification.
+AND a transcript of studies Bible/ To satisfy the College they ha ave sufficient biblical and the ological knowledge and skills to o enter at Level 5 by: EITHER Qualification Certificate Theology Knowledge EITHER providing proof of certificated learning OR a church leader confirming they have the knowledge demonstrated through teaching/ preaching experience AND undertaking pre-reading Foundation Course offered of Term 1 and a few selected m terms.
+Also required to comp Testament time-line and an e ne afternoon for 8 weeks in nornings in the next two lete 2 assignments (an Old OR satisfactory reference AND Engagement with Foundation Course AND submission of assignments ENTRY CRITERIA MUST SHOW AND AND AND OTHER VERIFICATION Shows an active interest in intercultural mission Evidence of working or volunteering on a short- term, or longer mission activity Anticipates working in cross-cultural mission in the future.
 Ideally some interaction with others from a different culture to their own.
-Ideally current and active supporter of mission work Confirmation by third party AND demonstrated in personal statement AND Interview Shows commitment to personal formation in community Willingness to reflect on personal experiences Willingness to contribute to community life Willingness to engage in and learn through the "head, heart, hands" approach Willingness to work in a team and learn from peers.
+Ideally current and active supporter of mission work Confirmation by third party AND demonstrated in personal statement AND Interview Shows commit- ment to personal formation in community Willingness to reflect on personal experiences Willingness to contribute to community life Willingness to engage in and learn through the "head, heart, hands" approach Willingness to work in a team and learn from peers.
 As above Demonstrates positive attitude to learning Respect for our Christian ethos, values and statement of faith Commitment to participation in all aspects of the programme Willingness to relate to and learn from others in a multi- cultural context.
 EITHER has adequate support mechanisms in place to manage the demands of the programme OR is willing to work with others to find and access such support.
 As above but personal statement only applies to columns 2&3